iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

 ```

+`cy.undoRedo(options, dontInit)`
+Sets options.
+Also, dontInit can be left blank and is to be used in extensions to set default actions of an extension.

 `ur.action( actionName, actionFunction, undoFunction)`
 Register action with its undo function & action name. actionFunction's return value will be used to call undoFunction by argument and vice versa.
 This function is chainable: `ur.action(...).action(...)`